-Table 3-11 shows the change in cash due to operations and ILOT for the Utilities System over the period 2014-2018.
+Table 3-11 shows the change in cash due to operations and ILOT for the Utilities System over the period 2015 through 2019.
 These numbers indicate that Utilities System rates were adequate in meeting operating expenses, debt service, normal capital and special equipment, and ILOT payment obligations of the Utilities System.
-The remaining five-year cumulative net margin of approximately \$61.7 million was available for capital additions or reserves.
+The remaining five-year cumulative net margin of approximately \$66.5 million was available for capital additions or reserves.